 The school's PTA and/or school administration typically set the amount of funding allocated to arts programming.

 Administration, faculty and volunteers should work together to identify a school’s programming needs.
 Assistance from any of the following staff members could be beneficial when considering cultural arts opportunities:

 - Art Specialists (dance, drama, music, visual art)

 - Guidance Counselors

 - Principal/Assistant Principal

-- A global studies school may seek programs with international focus, or internationals artists
+- a global studies school may seek programs with an international focus or by internationals artists

-- Programs that expose students to something they would not otherwise experience
+- expose students to something they would not otherwise experience

-- Programs that serve as an introduction or reinforcement of a curriculum unit
+- serve as an introduction or reinforcement of a curriculum unit